 In addition, tax legislation under the Tax Cuts and Jobs Act that was signed into law on December 22, 2017, makes numerous changes to the current tax rules and regulations.
-These changes apply to tax years beginning after December 31, 2017, and accordingly, are not reflected in this Tax Return Guide.
+These changes apply to tax years beginning after December 31, 2017, and accordingly, are reflected in this Tax Return Guide.
+However, since special circumstances may affect individual holders, holders should consult their own tax advisors as to any questions which they may have.